HEMA-New-Zealand/HEMA-New-Zealand-Public-Documents/Draft Policies/constitution/constitution.md

 	- Currently reside within New Zealand, and
 	- Be an **Individual Member** in the **Society**, and
 	- Be 18 years of age or older, and
-	- No be disqualified by having already served 5 consecutive terms of office, and
+	- Not be disqualified by having already served 5 consecutive terms of office, and
 	- Not be disqualified under section 47(3) of the **Act** from being appointed or holding office as an **Officer** of the **Society**, namely:
 		- Is not a person who is an undischarged bankrupt
 		- Is not a person who is prohibited from being a director or promoter of, or being concerned or taking part in the management of, an incorporated or unincorporated body under the Companies Act 1993, the Financial Markets Conduct Act 2013, or the Takeovers Act 1993, or any other similar legislation